 With most CCTV cameras and dedicated IP security cameras running just 720p and a few having the ‘privilege’ of running the 1080p resolution, I was interested to see the glory of this claim by Anker and like the one-year battery life claim above, see if it is true in its entirety or some sort of marketing hype.

-With about 2k pixels packed in the resolution, the camera performed similar to another point and shoot that I have, rated at the same resolution point.
+With about 2k pixels packed in the resolution, the camera performed similarly to another point-and-shoot that I have rated at the same resolution point.

 When I zoomed in on a subject during live view or when taking a look at recorded footage, the quality of the footage was quite impressive and nothing broke – provided I didn’t stretch my limits.
 It is also worth noting that despite zooming in on a subject, the quality still came through and was impressive, to say the least.

 It is worth noting however that in low light, especially when the camera needed IR to record, the Eufy Cam 2 Pro did not resolve in 2k.
 It switched from 720p to 1080p depending on several environmental factors such as where the camera is placed and the surrounding lights hitting the lens and subject to supplement the entire IR recording process.